swing-left/se-take-home-test/README.md

 ### Time Limit

 The purpose of the test is not to measure the speed of code creation.
 Feel free to let us know when you would like to start the test.
-Try to finish within 72 hours of your initial start time but don't stress about it.
+Try to finish roughly within 72 hours of your initial start time but extra allowances are fine and it will not be strictly penalized.

 ## Frontend Test